nabeelomer/BingWallpapers/README.md

 # BingWallpapers

 BingWallpapers applies the Bing image of the day as the wallpaper of your Mac or Ubuntu PC.
+It uses the [Bing Homepage API](https://git.muzzammil.xyz/bing/).

 You need [Rust](https://www.rust-lang.org/en-US/other-installers.html) to build BingWallpapers.